-My name is Danbee (단비), which literally translated from Korean means “sweet rain”.
+My name is Danbee (단비), which in Korean means (literally) “sweet rain” and (idiomatically) “the first rain after a drought”.
 Many of my friends call me tauntaun, a nickname coined during my freshman year at MIT when I was part of the Musical Theater Guild’s production of Star Wars Trilogy: Musical Edition.

 I spend a lot of time thinking about permaculture, anarchy, circus, and education.
-I love spending time in the wilderness, especially by the sea.
+I love being in the wilderness, especially in the mountains and by the sea.
 I’ve co-written and choreographed an original musical called Hack, Punt, Tool (you can watch the 2017 production on YouTube).
 I train and play as a musician, capoeirista, and VIRS (vigilante intergalactic roustabout scholar).

 If you would like to get in touch, please email me at danbee at alum dot mit dot edu.